adamwgriffin/betterboxd/README.md

 Run `bundle` to install dependencies.

-Run `bin/rails db:setup` to create the database and seed it with dev data.
+Run `./bin/rails db:setup` to create the database and seed it with dev data.

 ## Dev

-Start the Rails server using the Procfile with Foreman or `heroku local`.
+Start the Rails server using the Procfile.dev with Foreman by running `./bin/dev`.